MichaelsPlayground/TalkToYourDESFireCard/manual_talk_to_your_desfire_ev3_card.md

 A new feature on DESFire EV3 tags is the  **Transaction MAC file**, for more information on this see the desfire_ev3_transaction_mac_file_operations page.

+## Why does the app stops working ?

+Sometimes the app seems to freeze and does no longer communicate with the tag.
+This happens as there are timeouts in the tag reader and the tag itself.
+On my real device a successful "workaround" is to call the "task manager" on the  smartphone and click on the open application again, that way is is reset and accepts to connect to the tag again.